dojo/framework/docs/en/routing/basic-usage.md

 ## Code Splitting By Route

 When using `@dojo/cli-build-app` Dojo supports automatically code splitting your application by default for all top level outlets.
-This means that all widgets referenced within the `Outlet`s `renderer` will included specific bundle for the outlet that will be loaded lazily when the user goes to the route.
+This means that all widgets referenced within the `Outlet`s `renderer` will include a specific bundle for the outlet that will be loaded lazily when the user goes to the route.

 To take advantage of the code splitting there are 4 rules: